josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-followup.md

 A handful of people have reached out to me directly since my last post on the Glove80, which was a sort of in-depth "first impressions" type of post.
 It happened often enough I decided it's time to preemptively answer the question: ok, first impressions were good, but how has it been using the Glove80 since?

-If you're just curious or looking for the quick answer: if anything, I've only become a bigger fan.
+If you're just curious, or looking for the quick answer: if anything, I've only become a bigger fan.

 <CalloutPlusQuote>